build-trust/ockam/documentation/guides/rust/get-started/06-secure-channel-many-hops/README.md

 // examples/06-secure-channel-many-hops.rs
 // This node creates a secure channel with a listener that is multiple hops away.

-use ockam::{Context, Result, Route, SecureChannel, Vault};
+use ockam::{route, Context, Entity, Result, SecureChannels, TrustEveryonePolicy, Vault};
 use ockam_get_started::{Echoer, Hop};

 #[ockam::node]